tbultel/meuh_player/README.md

 ## Synopsis

-This project is based on rpi-buildroot (https://github.com/gamaral/rpi-buildroot)
+This project is a Web radio player, based on rpi-buildroot (https://github.com/gamaral/rpi-buildroot) It uses MPD (Music Player Daemon) and MPC.
+The rasberry starts to play the radio at bootup.

 ## How to build

-Simply follow instructions in https://github.com/gamaral/rpi-buildroot, but use the *raspberrypi_meuh_defconfig* instead of the default one.
+Simply follow the build and SD card setup instructions in https://github.com/gamaral/rpi-buildroot, but use the **raspberrypi_meuh_defconfig** instead of the default one.

 ## Motivation

-The aim is to demonstrate the power of buildroot to quickly build a Web radio player, that boots fast (the radio starts to play in less than 20 seconds) It works headless
+The aim is to demonstrate the power of buildroot to quickly build a light Web radio player, that boots fast (the radio starts to play in less than 20 seconds) It works headless.

 This is a proof of concept, which does not mean that it cannot be fun, the target radio example is the famous http://www.radiomeuh.com